 Two aspects are considered to determine the DUT antenna spacing and positioning guidelines.
 The maximum antenna spacing in the DUT shall be within the limit determined by the MPAC system’s ability to emulate the spatial correlation function and the power stability of the field incident on the DUT.
 The DUT shall wholly reside within the 300 mm test zone under all DUT positioning conditions.
 Clause B.2 provides a preliminary set of normative DUT orientation conditions.

-The maximum antenna spacing in the DUT shall be defined as FFS wavelength at the centre frequency of the band under test.
-Testing is not required in any band where the maximum antenna spacing of any two antennas is greater than FFS wavelengths.
+The maximum antenna spacing in the DUT shall be defined as 1.7 wavelength at the centre frequency of the band under test.
+Testing is not required in any band where the maximum antenna spacing of any two antennas is greater than 1.7 wavelengths.

 <<< Skip Unchanged Sections >>>